 FIND A DISABILITY LAWYER WITH EXPERIENCE

-Also, you need to know what are the most important issues in your disability case.
+Also, you need to know what the most important issues are in your case.
 That is why you hire a lawyer with the skills to help you.
-Find out more about the Cannon Disability Law representatives on our About Us Page.
+Find out more about the Cannon Disability Law’s lawyers and staff on our About Us Page.

 If you don’t hire an attorney, there is a good chance you will not win your case.
 Don’t take that chance.
 Hire us.
 We have the legal experience you need to win your case.
 At our law office, we help our clients file their SSD and SSI applications.
 We also appeal all denials.
 If you need information about how to appeal an SSA denial, then read here.

 Additionally, we will request your hearing for you.
-Then, we represent you at the disability hearing.
-In the last 30 years, we have won over 20,000 disability cases for our clients.
+Then, we represent you at your Social Security hearing.
+In the last 30 years, we have won over 20,000 SSD and SSI cases for our clients.
 If you contact us today, we can help you too.
-We offer a free consultation.
+We offer a free review of your case.
 Call and ask us any questions you have about the amount your monthly SSDI benefit.